 At the time, I could not have imagined that in four years we’d be location independent, travelling the world working anywhere, anytime.

 Lesson learned: Technology may have just been a tool for us, but it was able to inspire a whole new way of working and a lifestyle change.

-We Became Bloggers
+We Became Travel Bloggers

 Along with commissions to do stories for everything from The Independent newspaper to Hemispheres in-flight magazine, in 2006 we were invited to blog for a stylish design-focused shopping site – and it was a paying gig, too.
-We wrote about hip hotels, restaurants, cafés, bars, and shops we discovered on our travels.
+We blogged about hip hotels, restaurants, cafés, bars, and shops we discovered on our travels.
 And that was the birth of Grantourismo in its earliest but very different incarnation.